mfranckie/aftershoq/README.md

 If you don't want to/can't use jupyter, the following examples have a similar content:

-1) "QCLexample.py" (Requires the NEGF8 program package)
+1) "QCLexample.py" (Requires a supported simulation program)
 2) "example_sewself.py" (Requires the sewself program)
 3) "example_sewlab.py" (Requires sewlab version 4.6.4 or later)
 4) "test_optim.py" (No requirements, this is a test of the optimization scheme)